TALHAMUHAMMAD110/real-time-kafka-data-pipeline/README.md

 **Features:**

-- Reads sensor data from Kafka topic: `user-events`
+- Reads sensor data from Kafka topic: `sensor-events`
 - Aggregates sensor readings in **1-minute windows**
-- Computes the **Event Count** for each lottery per event type
+- Computes the **Event Count** for each Sensor
-- Writes aggregated results to PostgresDB: `lottery_db`
+- Writes aggregated results to PostgresDB: `sensor_db`
 - Supports unit testing for transformations
 - Modular design with separate transformation and sink modules
 - On pipeline failure, an automatic email with the error will be sent.
 Configure credentials in the .env file